mgutierrez09/kaissandra_webapp/README.md

 # Kaissandra Webapp

-Server-side implemented in python for Kaissandra App.
+Server-side for Kaissandra App implemented in python.

 ## How to use